bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 ### 3.)
 Next I compiled and ran myprintenv.c and saved the output to file1.
 Then I commented the child process's env print and uncommented the parent's env print.
 Then I compiled and ran the file again, saving the output to file2.
 The using the diff command we can see the difference between the outputs.
 ![parent_child.png](../images/parent_child.png)

+- There is no difference between the outputs becuase parent and child processes have the same environment variables.